 Influences include Utah artist and friend Connie Borup, Mark Rothko, Wolf Kahn, Russell Chatham, the Impressionists, and the American tonal painters George Inness and Albert Ryder.

 My book Moving Water: An Artist’s Reflections on Fly Fishing, Friendship and Family was the Outdoor Writers Association of America 2019 Book of the Year.

-A graduate of the University of New Hampshire and Yale University’s School of Forestry and Environmental Studies, I live with my family on the Henry’s Fork of the Snake in Last Chance, Idaho and Salt Lake City.
+A graduate of the University of New Hampshire and Yale University’s School of Forestry and Environmental Studies, I live with my family on the Henry’s Fork of the Snake in Last Chance, Idaho and in Salt Lake City.